 Repeat the full protocol on the other ear, using fresh materials.

-Red Flags: When to Stop Cleaning and Call the Vet
+Red Flags: Stop Cleaning and Call Your Vet

 Knowing how to clean cat ears at home also means knowing when home cleaning is not the appropriate action — and this knowledge is as important as the technique itself.